Solomon R. Guggenheim Museum: Collection

 The Guggenheim has about 8,000 works in its collection as of 2022.
-About 1,700 of these works are part of the Guggenheim's online collection.
-The museum building has a relatively small capacity; according to The Wall Street Journal, following the 1992 renovation, the Guggenheim could show "upward of 6%" of its 5,000-piece collection.
+About 1,700 are part of its online collection.
+The museum building has a relatively small capacity; according to The Wall Street Journal, following the 1992 renovation, the Guggenheim could show "upward of 6%" of its then 5,000-piece collection.
+Other pieces are kept in the museum's storeroom.
 In contrast to other visual-art museums, the Guggenheim does not divide its collection into departments.
+The permanent collection is typically displayed in the side galleries and annexes, while the main gallery is used for special exhibitions.

-The museum shares its collection with the Peggy Guggenheim Collection in Venice and Guggenheim Museum Bilbao.
+The Guggenheim shares its collection with the Peggy Guggenheim Collection in Venice, Italy, and Guggenheim Museum Bilbao, Spain.
+It has also loaned objects to Guggenheim Abu Dhabi for a preview exhibit.
+After Peggy Guggenheim's death in 1979, the Guggenheim Foundation began to operate the Venice museum, and Guggenheim New York began to exhibit abstract expressionist, cubist and surrealist art from both the Venice and New York museums together.

 Personal collections

-The Guggenheim Museum has acquired private collections throughout its history, including those of Guggenheim, Karl Nierendorf, Katherine Sophie Dreier, Thannhauser, Rebay, Giuseppe Panza, Mapplethorpe, and the Bohen Foundation.
-The earliest works in the museum's collection include those by modernists such as Rudolf Bauer, Rebay, Kandinsky, Piet Mondrian, Marc Chagall, Robert Delaunay, Fernand Léger, Amedeo Modigliani and Pablo Picasso.
-Parts of the original collection have been sold over the years; 620 of the original works were designated as part of the Solomon R. Guggenheim Founding Collection in 2007.
-The Founding Collection contains artwork from over 60 artists, including more than 150 works by Kandinsky.
+The Guggenheim Museum has acquired private collections throughout its history, including those of Guggenheim, Karl Nierendorf, Katherine Sophie Dreier, Thannhauser, Rebay, Giuseppe Panza, Mapplethorpe and the Bohen Foundation.
+Its earliest works include modernists such as Rudolf Bauer, Rebay, Kandinsky, Piet Mondrian, Marc Chagall, Robert Delaunay, Fernand Léger, Amedeo Modigliani and Pablo Picasso.
+Parts of the original collection have been sold over the years.
+In 2007, 620 of the original works were designated part of the Solomon R. Guggenheim Founding Collection, with works by over 60 artists, including more than 150 by Kandinsky.
+The founding collection contains several pieces by Albert Gleizes, including Brooklyn Bridge, Composition for "Jazz" and Portrait of an Army Doctor.
+Pieces such as Chagall's Green Violinist, Franz Marc's Yellow Cow, Jean Metzinger's Woman with a Fan, and Picasso's The Accordionist are also part of the founding collection.

 In 1948, the Museum of Non-Objective Art acquired Nierendorf's 730 objects, notably German expressionist paintings.
-The Guggenheim still had 121 works from the Nierendorf collection in the 1990s; these comprise a broad spectrum of expressionist and surrealist works, including paintings by Paul Klee, Oskar Kokoschka, and Joan Miró.
-In 1953, the Guggenheim acquired 28 pieces from Dreier's collection, which included works by Alexander Archipenko, Constantin Brâncuși, Alexander Calder, Marcel Duchamp, Juan Gris, El Lissitzky, Mondrian, and Kurt Schwitters.
+The Guggenheim still had 121 works from the Nierendorf collection in the 1990s, comprising a broad spectrum of expressionist and surrealist works, including paintings by Paul Klee, Oskar Kokoschka and Joan Miró.
+In 1953, the Guggenheim acquired 28 pieces from Dreier's collection, including works by Alexander Archipenko, Constantin Brâncuși, Alexander Calder, Marcel Duchamp, Juan Gris, El Lissitzky, Mondrian and Kurt Schwitters.